punyeeta/PDC-Shonget-Lab-Exercises/Lab-Act-2/README.md

 **Multiprocessing** demonstrates true parallelism in Python.

 **Explanation:**
-- **Multiprocessing** uses separate Python processes, each with its own Python interpreter and memory space.
-This allows multiple CPU cores to execute Python bytecode simultaneously, achieving true parallel execution.
-- **Multithreading** in Python is limited by the Global Interpreter Lock (GIL), which prevents multiple threads from executing Python bytecode simultaneously.
-Only one thread can hold the GIL at a time, making it concurrent but not truly parallel for CPU-bound tasks.
+**Multiprocessing** runs tasks in separate processes, each with its own Python interpreter and memory space.
+Because these processes are independent, they can execute on multiple CPU cores at the same time, allowing true parallel execution.
+In contrast, **multithreading** in Python is restricted by the Global Interpreter Lock (GIL) which allows only one thread to execute Python bytecode at a time.
+As a result, multithreading provides concurrency but not true parallelism for CPU-bound tasks, whereas multiprocessing enables tasks to run simultaneously across different CPU cores.
-- True parallelism means multiple tasks execute at the exact same moment on different CPU cores.
-Multiprocessing achieves this; multithreading does not (for CPU-bound Python code).

 ### 2. Compare execution times between multithreading and multiprocessing.